 ENG 411.
-ADVANCED TOPICS IN PROFESSIONAL WRITING AND RHETORIC students a deeper study of theory and practice as well as further opportunities to develop themselves as rhetors.
+ADVANCED TOPICS IN PROFESSIONAL WRITING AND RHETORIC

+Special topics courses within the professional writing and rhetoric concentration offer students a deeper study of theory and practice as well as further opportunities to develop themselves as rhetors.
 Possible topics include Zen and Writing, Advanced Interactive Design, Citizen Rhetor, Advanced Composition and Argument, Writing for Non-Profits.
 May be taken more than once for credit, but may be applied to the English major only once.
 Prerequisite: ENG 110.